dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

 We can see that the `defaultAction` differs in both profiles.
-We can get information form another page of the [kubernetes documentation](https://kubernetes.io/docs/reference/node/seccomp/).
+We can get information from another page of the [kubernetes documentation](https://kubernetes.io/docs/reference/node/seccomp/).

 | Seccomp profile action| Description |
 |-|-|